 CIVIL CODE SEC.
 1103.9 AMENDMENTS TO DISCLOSURE

 Any disclosure made pursuant to this article may be amended in writing by the transferor or his or her agent, but the amendment shall be subject to Section 1103.3.
-(Added by Stats.
-1999, Chap.
-876 (AB 248, Torlakson), eff.
-1/1/2000)

 CIVIL CODE SEC.
 1103.10 PERSONAL DELIVERY OR MAIL